ipis-mjkim/caueeg-ceednet/README.md

 ## Citation

-If you found this dataset helpful, please cite the paper below.
+If you found this repository helpful, please cite the paper below.

 ```bib
 An academic paper will be upcoming soon.